dedetmix/INSAR_G2S/README.md

 - David Sandwell, Scripps Institution of Oceanography

 Please read the guideline to use INSAR_G2S --> guideline_insar_g2s.pdf
+These scripts can be used for Sentinel-1 and ALOS PALSAR-2 data.

-For question and feedback, contact to : Noorlaila Hayati (email: noorlaila@geodesy.its.ac.id)
+For question and feedback, contact to : Noorlaila Hayati (email: noorlaila@its.ac.id)

 Credit to users from GMTSAR forum http://gmt.soest.hawaii.edu/boards/6/topics/4346